Andrew Burges studied architecture at the University of Sydney, where he graduated with first class honours and the University Medal in 1992.

 Min studied architecture at the University of Newcastle, graduating with first class honours in 1997.

 Eric is currently completing a Masters in Architecture at the University of Technology, Sydney.
 He studied abroad in Denmark during his bachelors degree and graduated in 2012.
 Prior to joining Andrew Burges Architects in 2015, Eric worked with Homeplan Architects in Sydney and ADEPT in Copenhagen.
-While working at ADEPT he worked on competitions and urban planning projects.

 Jason supports Andrew Burges Architects in a Practice Management capacity.